knobs-dials/pymoodbar/README.md

 # pymoodbar

-Python (numpy, scipy) implementation of moodbar, plus some experiments, in particular trying for a little more detail:
+Python (numpy, scipy) implementation of moodbar (see the paper mentioned below for the concept), plus some experiments, in particular trying for a little more detail:

 ## Why?